-In addition, SAWRs in the Northern Territory are only available:
+Aboriginal water reserves in the Northern Territory are only available:

-- in areas where the minister has declared a water allocation plan (5% of the Northern Territory) - · where systems are not overallocated to Aboriginal people with rights to land under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) and Exclusive Possession Native Title and only allow for licenses for the purpose of extraction for economic use.
+- in areas where the minister has declared a water allocation plan - · where systems are not overallocated - to Aboriginal peoples with rights to land under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) and Exclusive Possession Native Title and only allow for licenses for the purpose of extraction for economic use.
 Leaving water in the ground for environmental and cultural uses is not supported (CLC, sub.
-44, p.
-21-22).
+44, pp. 21-22).